 If good sexual functioning is a confidence booster for the average man, then worries in that department are a real “downer”.
 Men may blame themselves or their partners, become worried, angry, or depressed, withdraw into themselves and generally feel much worse about themselves, their relationships and their lives.
 Their partners often blame themselves for no longer being attractive or they worry about an affair.
 If the man is in the dating scene, he may lose confidence in his ability to “take it further” after the first few dates and disappear, leaving the potential partner bewildered.
 So often men want to get it right, do it right and be seen to be competent and manly in their own eyes and those of their partners.
 Sometimes, they put too much pressure on themselves, with sometimes drastic consequences for their sex lives and their general confidence.
 It is vital to deal with any of these issues quickly and positively.

-men’s sexual health issues include
+Other very common men's sexual health issues include

 - Low libido, loss of libido, mismatched libido